Cold winters and LED lights don’t mix, or so we’ve been told.

 I hate to sound like an infomercial (but wait…there’s more!), but if all of this wasn’t enough reason to look at LED lights, even in a cold garage, here are three more reasons:

-LED lights usually last up to 15 years, given a standard usage of 6 to 8 hours per day.
+LED lights usually last up to 15 years, assuming a standard usage of 6 to 8 hours per dily.
 Unlike older light bulb designs, they don’t lose brightness or decrease in quality over time, so you’ll get that same bright light on day 1 as you will on day 5000!

 Bright White or Warm Light: Your Choice

 What color temperature is right for your garage?
-It depends on what you use your garage for, but here’s a guide to help you make that decision.
+It depends on what you use your garage for, but I have a guide to choosing the best color temperature for garage lighting to help you make the right choice.

 Picking a lighting solution that can help reduce wastage and electricity usage.
 Additionally, LEDs are free of toxic additives and mercury, and they are entirely recyclable.